0w15h3115/Tails-Quickstart/README.md

 Opening an Apache server on your distribution of tails will poke a hole in your persec

 **All network traffic must go through tor.
 ICMP and UDP traffic are not available over tor.
-For example, to perform a network scan with nmap it must be run with the no ping (-Pn) flag, as well as run through proxychains**
+For example, to perform a network scan with nmap it must be run with the no ping (-Pn) flag, as well as run through proxychains/Torify**

 <img src="https://kids.kiddle.co/images/1/1a/Miles_%22Tails%22_Prower_Sonic_and_All-Stars_Racing_Transformed.png" width="200" height="200" />